daranzolin/OLDdaranzolin.github.io/_posts/2017-04-27-nomination-mining.markdown

 <!--more-->

-For reference, each submission looked like this:
+In brief, I had to read hundreds of nomination submissions.
+For reference, each looked like this:

 ***